Introduction to Stokes structures

 \Chaptersname \ref{chap:Laplace} presents another application, with a hint of the theory in dimension two, by computing the Stokes filtration of the Laplace transform of a regular holonomic $\cD$-module on the affine line.
 We introduce the topological Laplace transformation, and we make precise the relation with duality, of $\cD$-modules on the one hand, Poincaré-Verdier on the other hand, and their relations.
 For this \chaptername, we use tools in dimension $2$ which are fully developed in the next \chaptername.

-Part two considers dimension $\geq2$. \Chaptersname\ref{chap:realbl} defines the real blow-up space along a family of divisors and the relation between various real blow-up spaces.
+In Part two we start analyzing the Stokes filtration in dimension $\geq2$. \Chaptersname\ref{chap:realbl} defines the real blow-up space along a family of divisors and the relations between various real blow-up spaces.
 We pay attention to the global existence of these spaces.
-The basic sheaf on such real blow-ups spaces is the sheaf of holomorphic functions with moderate growth along the divisor.
+The basic sheaf on such real blow-up spaces is the sheaf of holomorphic functions with moderate growth along the divisor.
 It leads to the moderate de~Rham complex of a meromorphic connection.
 We give some examples of such de~Rham complexes, showing how non-goodness can produce higher dimensional cohomology sheaves.

 \Chaptersname\ref{chap:StokesfilteredNCD} takes up \Chaptername s \ref{chap:Stokesone} and \ref{chap:abelian} and introduces the goodness assumption.
 The construction of the sheaf $\ccI$ is given with some care, to make it global along the divisor.